carmmenwu0520/dsc232r-group-project/README.md

 b) RandomForestRegressor` (`REALINCTOT`)-->For this model, the performance metrics included RMSE, MAE and R2.
 For the baseline model e selected the RandomForestRegressor configuration with numTrees=20 and maxDepth=10.
 From the table above, the training, validation, and test results are nearly identical for both model configurations,indicating that the model generalizes consistently to unseen data and does not exhibit significant overfitting or underfitting.
 However, the relatively low R² values (approximately 0.25) suggest that the model explains only a limited portion of the variance in income.
 This indicates that the model may not be capturing enough predictive signal from the available features, or that the selected variables have limited explanatory power for income prediction.

-# 2)Build at least one model with different hyperparameters and compare results
+### 2)Build at least one model with different hyperparameters and compare results
 Ans:
 a)Random Forest Classifier(multiclass EDUC prediction)-For the Random Forest Classifier, we created another model using different hyperparameters: numTrees=30 and maxDepth=12.
 When compared with the baseline model (numTrees=20, maxDepth=10), the new model showed improved performance across all evaluation metrics.
 The baseline model achieved an accuracy of 44.6%, while the updated model achieved an accuracy of 47.8%.
 Similar improvements were also observed in F1-score and weighted precision.

 b) RandomForestRegressor`-For the Random Forest Regressor, we trained another model using different hyperparameters: numTrees=30 and maxDepth=12, and compared its performance with the baseline model (numTrees=20, maxDepth=10).
 The updated model showed slightly better performance across all regression metrics.
 The RMSE decreased from approximately 31,620 to 31,560, while the MAE decreased from about 15,330 to 15,249.
 Additionally, the R² score improved from 0.251 to 0.254.

-# 3)Which model performs best and why?
+### 3)Which model performs best and why?
 Ans- In both cases, the hyperparameter configuration with numTrees=30 and maxDepth=12 produced better results compared to the baseline model.
 This improvement can be attributed to the increased number of trees and greater tree depth, which allowed the Random Forest models to capture more complex patterns and relationships within the data.
 As a result, the models achieved improved performance in both income prediction and multiclass education classification tasks.

-# 4)What are the next models you are thinking of for Milestone 4 and why?
+### 4)What are the next models you are thinking of for Milestone 4 and why?
 Ans:As seen from the current results, although the models show stable generalization with no major signs of overfitting or underfitting, they still achieve relatively modest prediction and classification performance.
 For Milestone 4, we plan to explore more advanced models such as Gradient Boosted Trees (GBTClassifier and GBTRegressor) to better capture complex nonlinear relationships in the data.
 We also plan to improve feature engineering by adding more informative variables and interaction features, since the current results suggest that the existing features may not provide enough predictive signal for strong classification and income prediction performance.

 ## Conclusion

-# 1)What is the conclusion of your 1st model?
+### 1)What is the conclusion of your 1st model?

 We trained two types of Random Forest models on over 67 million records of U.S. census data spanning 2001 to 2024: a Random Forest Classifier to predict multiclass education levels (EDUC) using features such as inflation-adjusted income (REALINCTOT_Z), age (AGE_Z), state (STATE_OH), sex (SEX_OH), and race (RACE_OH), and a Random Forest Regressor to predict real income (REALINCTOT) using education (EDUC), age, state, sex, and race as inputs.
 Both models demonstrated stable generalization, with training, validation, and test metrics remaining nearly identical, for example, the classifier achieved 47.8% accuracy on train, 47.8% on val, and 47.8% on test, while the regressor showed an R² of 0.254 across all three splits — indicating that we are not overfitting.
 However, the relatively modest absolute performance (classifier F1 ~0.39, regressor R² ~0.25) suggests that we are underfitting, meaning the current feature set does not carry enough predictive signal to fully explain either education level or income on its own.

-# 2)What can be done to possibly improve it?
+### 2)What can be done to possibly improve it?

 We believe there are several directions we can explore to improve model performance.
 First, we plan to expand our feature set by incorporating additional variables from the IPUMS dataset such as occupation, hours worked per week, and marital status, which are likely to have stronger correlations with income than the demographic variables we currently use.
-Second, since REALINCTOT is heavily right-skewed, with values ranging from near zero to over $9,999,999, we plan to apply a log transformation to income before regression, which should allow the model to better capture patterns across the full income range.
+Second, since REALINCTOT is heavily right-skewed, we plan to apply a log transformation to income before regression, which should allow the model to capture patterns across the full income range better.
 Third, we noticed that the EDUC label distribution is uneven across categories, so we plan to experiment with class weighting to give the model a more balanced view of minority education levels during training.
 Finally, rather than manually comparing two hyperparameter configurations as we did in this milestone ( numTrees=20/maxDepth=10 vs. numTrees=30/maxDepth=12), we plan to run a proper cross-validated grid search to more systematically identify the best model settings.

-# 3)How did distributed computing help with this task?
+### 3)How did distributed computing help with this task?

 Distributed computing was essential for this project given the scale of our dataset, which contains over 67 million records across 238 columns and exceeds 65 GB in size.
 During development, we found that attempting to run preprocessing and model training locally caused the server to crash repeatedly due to memory limitations, which is why we moved to saving the final preprocessed data as a Parquet file and loading it directly for modeling.
 By running on SDSC Expanse with 7 executor instances each allocated 18 GB of memory (totaling 126 GB across executors), we were able to hold the full dataset in distributed memory and train our Random Forest models, for example, fitting the Random Forest Regressor with numTrees=30 and maxDepth=12 across the full training split, in a reasonable amount of time that would not have been possible on a single machine.